-Presidential Bank is one of the first banks I ever wrote nearly 15 years ago.
+Presidential Bank is one of the first banks I ever wrote about, some 15 years ago.
 Established in 1985 by the founder of GIT Investment Funds of Arlington Virginia, the Bank was originally known as the Presidential Savings Association.
 Presidential’s growth was jump-started from 1992 to 1997 by “purchasing performing loans acquired from failed commercial banks and thrifts.”
 The 2008 mortgage crisis provided Presidential the “opportunity to more than double the size of its mortgage lending group.”
-Presidential Bank is currently the 13th largest bank headquartered in Maryland, with assets in excess of $744 million and more than 14,000 customer accounts.
+Presidential Bank is currently the twelfth largest bank headquartered in Maryland, with assets in excess of $744 million and more than 14,000 customer accounts.

 How the Advantage Checking Compares

 Rather than comparing APYs, I’ve chosen to compare potential annual earnings on a $50k deposit.
-When compared to the nationally available High Yield Rewards Checking Accounts tracked by DepositAccounts.com that have maximum qualifying balances of at least $25k, Presidential Bank’s Advantage Checking APY* currently ranks second.
+When compared to the nationally available High Yield Rewards Checking Accounts tracked by DepositAccounts.com, Presidential Bank’s Advantage Checking currently offers the second-highest annual earnings.

 To search for the best Reward Checking Account rates, both nationwide and state specific, please refer to our High Yield Reward Checking Account Rates Table page.